alizurd/airline_loyalty/index.md

 # Executive Summary

-People who earn points but never use them aren't seeing value in staying.
+This analysis identified key drivers of churn in the loyal program.
+Customers who earn points but never use them don't see value in staying.
 Flight frequency is another big predictor of churn.
-Occasional flyers are more likely to leave the program.
+Occasional flyers are more likely to leave the loyalty program.
 The length of someone's membership makes a difference in their loyalty; people who signed up earlier are less likely to leave.

 # Methods